qdwang/w3s-cli/README.md

 * Uploads single file to web3.storage
 * Uploads entire directory recursively to web3.storage
 * Uploads with optional encryption and compression
-* Encryption and compression during uploading without pre process needed
+* Encryption and compression during upload, no pre-processing required
 ---
 * Downloads single file from IPFS gateway
 * Downloads entire directory recursively from IPFS gateway
 * Downloads with optional decryption and decompression
-* Encryption and compression during downloading without after process needed
+* Decryption and decompression during download, no post-processing required

 ## Preparation
 1. Sign in [https://web3.storage/](https://web3.storage/#).